-Now it’s time to take a closer look at variations in suit cuts.
+There are three main suit cut variations.
 In particular, the American versus the British versus the Italian (a.k.a European) variations.
 All of them have created their own space in men’s fashion.

-And they each have their own appeal.
-Knowing the difference can help you choose and define your own personal suit preferences.
+And they each have their appeal.
+Knowing the difference can help you choose and define your personal suit preferences.